blaizard/bzd/tools/bdl/docs/build.md

 The composition stage is done in 2 sub-stages, the first one that only process certain type of builtin expression, such as `bind` for example.
 This assigns contracts to expressions before being evaluated.
-The second stage process all elements.
+The second stage process all the rest of top level elements and their dependencies.

 ## Generators